-- 27. The final prices contained in the Pricing Schedule for 2016/17 reflect an average annual increase in charges, in nominal terms, of 1.6%.
-This increase can be broken down as follows: - CPI adjustment equivalent to an average price change of 0.5%; and - pass through of an increase in transmission charges (and other recoverable costs) which adds a further 1.1% (approximately) to the overall price increase. - 28.
-The only material change to Powerco's pricing methodology since the previous methodology was published in March 2015 relates to change to the way in which the chargeable demands are determined across the E100/E300 price categories (as detailed in table 1 below). - 29.
-Table 1 also details the tariff re-balancing and adjustments to the pricing schedule that have been incorporated from 1 April 2016.
+- 28. The final prices contained in the Pricing Schedule9 for 2017/18 reflect an average annual increase in charges, in nominal terms, of 1.7%.
+This increase can be broken down as follows: - CPI adjustment equivalent to an average price change of 0.3%; and - pass through of an increase in transmission charges (and other recoverable costs) which adds a further 1.4% (approximately) to the overall price increase. - 29.
+The 1.7% increase does not relate to Powerco's proposed longer term investment levels.
+For more information on our future investment plans, and the anticipated impact on future charges, please see www.yourenergyfuture.co.nz. - 30.
+The only material change to Powerco's pricing schedule since the previous methodology was published in March 2016 relates to the introduction of a power factor charge in the Western region for the E100/E300 price categories.
+This standard industry charge was introduced to further align the pricing approaches across both regions and improve the efficiency of our network. - 31.
+Table 1 also details the tariff re-balancing and adjustments to the pricing schedule that have been incorporated from 1 April 2017.